Deciphering Taxes, Charges and VAT on Restaurant Bills

 Service Charges on the Restaurant Bill

 Although Service Tax and Service Charge may sound like the same thing, they are not.
-The Service Tax is imposed by the Government while the Service Charge is collected by the restaurant from the customers.
-The Department of Consumer Affairs declared that it was not mandatory for customers to pay Service Charge, but The National Restaurant Association of India objected this statement which is why many restaurants in India still ask for Service Charge in the total bill.
+The Service Tax was imposed by the Government while the Service Charge is collected by the restaurant from the customers (and, unlike service tax, the service charge still exists today).
+The Department of Consumer Affairs declared that it was not mandatory for customers to pay Service Charge, but The National Restaurant Association of India objected to this statement which is why many restaurants in India still ask for Service Charge in the total bill.

 Depending upon a restaurant, a Service Charge can vary between 5% to 10%.
 It is up to the decision of the restaurant owner whether to charge this fee only on customers who eat at the restaurant or for home delivery.
 Usually, the high-end pubs, bars and restaurants levy Service Charge to ensure that the tips for their staffs are taken care of.
 The service tips are usually distributed amongst the employees of the establishment.